flatironinstitute/finufft/README.md

 ### Done

 * efficient modulo in spreader
-* removed data-zeroing bug in t-II spreader
+* removed data-zeroing bug in t-II spreader, slowness of large arrays in t-I.
 * clean dir tree
-* dir=1,2 math tests in 3d, then nd.
+* spreader dir=1,2 math tests in 3d, then nd.
 * Jeremy's request re only computing kernel vals needed (actually was vital for efficiency in dir=1 openmp version), Ie fix KB ker eval in spreader so doesn't wdo 3d fill when 1 or 2 will do.
 * spreader removed modulo altogether in favor of ifs
 * OpenMP spreader, all dims